Daffodils are blooming, the grass is green, and children in our town are happily trading homework, backpacks, and reading logs for spring break!

 Whether your family is traveling or enjoying a relaxing vacation at home for spring break, you are bound to hear 2 dreaded words: I’m bored.
 In anticipation of this, I recently showed my 8-year-old son my favorite childhood boredom buster, Scribble Art.

 Invite your child to use the black marker to create a swirly scribble on the paper.
-Next he will color in every shape with his crayons.
+Next, invite them to color in every shape with their crayons.

 My son couldn’t help but sniff his artwork!
 His favorite scent is Orange, same as me.

-When the coloring is finished, invite your child to cut out her scribble with scissors.
+When the coloring is finished, invite your child to cut out their scribble with scissors.

-Last, invite your child to glue his scribble onto a piece of black construction paper and sign his name with the delicious White Vanilla Icing scented white crayon.
+Last, invite your child to glue their Scribble Art onto a piece of black construction paper and sign their name with the delicious White Vanilla Icing scented white crayon.

 Isn’t Scribble Art beautiful?
 The doors of our refrigerator are now covered in it!

 More Fun Art Activities for Kids